-Airport CEO is an application designed by Apoapsis Studios.
+Airport CEO is an application developed by Apoapsis Studios.
 Airport CEO was first published on .
-It is currently available for Steam, Other.
+Airport CEO is accessible on the following platforms: Steam, Other.

 Airport CEO is a tycoon and management game in development for PC and Mac where you take the seat as a CEO of your own airport.
 You will build the airport’s infrastructure with everything from runways and taxiways, gates and aprons to constructing terminals with check-in, security, restaurants and shops.
 You will manage the business perspective of the airport by hiring employees and executives, making deals with airline companies and making sure that ends meet by keeping an eye on budget and resources.